 - Create and send press releases for CSO news and events.

-- Coordinate interviews, feature stories, and other content with media.
-Create weekly email content for, design, and send e-newsletter.
+- Create weekly email content for, design, and send e-newsletter.

 - Manage marketing bills and invoices that pertain to manager’s work scope.

 - Act as Manager on Duty at several concerts and CSO events.

 - Attend executive committee and board meetings to report on activities, and staff the External Affairs committee.